andrea-acampora/Telnet-Networking-Project/README.md

 Usage:
 ---

-python3 Client.py
----
-python3 Server.py
+python3 Server.py to launch the telnet Server on localhost.

----
+python3 Client.py to connect to the Server.